xdelaruelle/modules/doc/source/modulefile.rst

 modulefile but it will not mark them as pre-requirement or conflict.

-Adding the ``--optional`` option on :mfcmd:`prereq`, :mfcmd:`prereq-any`, :mfcmd:`prereq-all`, :mfcmd:`depends-on` or :mfcmd:`always-load` modulefile
+Adding the ``--optional`` option on :mfcmd:`prereq`, :mfcmd:`prereq-any`, :mfcmd:`prereq-all`, :mfcmd:`depends-on`, :mfcmd:`depends-on-any` or
-commands declares the pre-requirement as optional.
+:mfcmd:`always-load` modulefile commands declares the pre-requirement as optional.
 If an optional pre-requirement is not found loaded or cannot be automatically loaded, the dependency expressed is yet considered satisfied.
 When an optional requirement is loaded afterward, the dependent module will get automatically reloaded if the :mconfig:`auto_handling` configuration option is enabled.

 By adding the :option:`--force` option to the :command:`module` command when loading or unloading modulefile, the consistency checks are by-passed.
 This